kim-jae-eun/kim-jae-eun/README.md

 ### Hi there 👋

 #### 🌱 I’m currently learning ...
 Big data analysis class from Multi-Campus
 Everything is so new to me, but progress is what I really pursue.
-Who know's I'll be a great developer one day? 💁
+Who knows I'll be a great developer one day? 💁

 #### 💬 Ask me about Math!
 I've been working as a math teacher so far.
 I like teaching as well as learning. 😊 Math was my favorite subject when I was a teenager.
 Well, data is formed by zeros and ones too, isn't it interesting? 🤦🏻